RHlNO/HydroneerModding/Modder Tools/README.md

 **Setting up HydroUMH**

 Getting started with Hydro UMH is decently simple.
 Included in this repository is a file titled &quot;HydroUMH.zip&quot;.
 Download it, extract its contents, and place them in the `content` directory of your Unreal project.
-The next time you launch the project, you should see that a folder called &quot;HydroUMH&quot; has been added to your content viewport in the project and you will find two things within it.
-Inside the &quot;HydroUMH&quot; folder you will see &quot;BP\_HookParent&quot; and under &quot;HydroUMH/Hooks&quot; you will see &quot;BP\_HookTemplate&quot;.
-To verify everything is set up correctly, make sure &quot;BP\_HookTemplate&quot; is a child of &quot;BP\_HookParent&quot;.
+The next time you launch the project, you should see that a folder called `HydroUMH` has been added to your content viewport in the project and you will find two things within it.
+Inside the `HydroUMH` folder you will see `BP\_HookParent` and under `HydroUMH/Hooks` you will see `BP\_HookTemplate`.
+To verify everything is set up correctly, make sure `BP\_HookTemplate` is a child of `BP\_HookParent`.
 Now you&#39;re all set up and ready to start modding with HydroUMH.

 **Using HydroUMH for Modding**

-Once you have HydroUMH set up for your project, all you need to do is copy &quot;BP\_HookTemplate&quot; and rename it to your mod.
+Once you have HydroUMH set up for your project, all you need to do is copy `BP\_HookTemplate` and rename it to your mod.
 As an example, we will be creating a test mod.
 In this case I would name mine BP\_TestMod:

 ![](../GitImg/ModRef1.png)